LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W03-D1B-UMLClassDiagram.md

 - The`Game` class contains `Die` objects as parts.
   This is because `Game` contains an array named `dice` that holds `Die` objects.
 - The `Game` contains `Player` objects a parts.
-  This is becuase `Game` contains an array named `players` that holds `Player` objects.
+  This is because `Game` contains an array named `players` that holds `Player` objects.

 ### Dependencies

-Game depends on (uses) the Player and Die, but the Player and Die don't depend on anything.
+`Game` depends on (uses) the` Player` and` Die`, but the `Player` and `Die` don't depend on any classes.
-One way to think about the dependencies is that methods in Game call methods in Player and Die, but not the revers.
+One way to think about the dependencies is that methods in `Game` call methods in `Player` and `Die`, but not the reverse.

-In the full implementation of the game there is also an index.js file that contsins the code that instantiates a Game object and that handles interaction with the web page (index.htm.).
-Function calls in index.js call methods on the game object, but not the reverse.
+In the full implementation[^1] of the game there is also an index.js file that contains the code that instantiates a Game object and that handles interaction with the web page (index.htm.).
+Code in index.js calls methods on the game object, but not the reverse.

 ## References